 Cannabinoids are also naturally produced by our bodies, in the endocannabinoid system.
 These cannabinoids help regulate our mood swings, discomfort levels, overall appetite, and other cognitive functions.
-When you use any form of CBD, our body uses these added CBD supplements for paint management, anxiety and depression reduction, and of course, relaxation which can promote more restful sleep!
 As scientists continue to do research on the long-term effects and benefits of CBD, we’ll learn more about how CBD helps our bodies and everyday functions.

 How Is CBD Useful For Sleep?

-If you suffer from anxiety, PTSD, and insomnia, these things may restrict you from getting a restful night’s sleep.
+If you suffer from overthinking PTSD, and insomnia, these things may restrict you from getting a restful night’s sleep.
 CBD has been used to not only reduce uneasiness, but to help reduce insomnia.
-For those struggling with insomnia caused by chronic pain, CBD can be used to help alleviate said chronic pain.
+For those struggling with insomnia caused by chronic discomfort, CBD can be used to help alleviate said discomfort.
 When taken in small quantities, CBD has also been used to promote daytime alertness and reduce sleepiness, thus allowing you to perform your daily activities.
 Once you’re able to function regularly throughout the day without feeling tired and sleepy, you will feel tired at the end of the day and be able to fall asleep normally.

 CBD is especially helpful for people who suffer REM behavior disorder, specifically those with Parkinson’s disease.
 In regular REM, known as rapid eye movement, the body descends into a deep sleep called REM sleep.
 In order to prevent the body from acting out during dream cycles, the body becomes paralyzed.
 This also helps to prevent injury to the dreamer’s body, their sleeping partners, and surrounding objects.
 Unfortunately with REM behavior disorder, the paralysis is absent in the dreamer.
 The dreamer will be able to flail about, which can cause the person to violently awaken, injure themselves or their sleeping partner, and disrupts an otherwise restful sleep.
-In the past, cannabis has been known to help people with Parkinson’s to relax, reduce pain, and generally improve the overall sleep quality.
+In the past, cannabis has been known to help people with Parkinson’s to relax, reduce discomfort, and generally improve the overall sleep quality.
 But if you’re not keen on having THC course through your body, you can try the hemp plant’s alternative: CBD!